rmzelle/writing/docs/primer.rst

 Cites of **author-date** styles show author names and the date of publication, e.g. "(Van der Klei et al. 1991; Zwart et al. 1983)", whereas cites of **author** styles only show names, e.g. "(Gidijala et al.)".
 Bibliographic entries are typically sorted alphabetically by author.

-Note that many style guides use the confusing term "Harvard" to refer to **author-date** formats, even when citation styles don't have any connection to Harvard University.
+Note that many style guides use the confusing term "Harvard" to refer to **author-date** formats, even though most of these styles have no connection to Harvard University.
 There is also no such thing as a single official "Harvard" style.

 **Example Bibliography**